Pilot Iroshizuku Kon-peki

 Overview

 Pilot Iroshizuku Kon-peki is a vibrant, saturated pure-blue.
-There’s some shading with a soft cut between lighter and deeper tones of the ink, as well as some sheen that you may notice around the edges of shading areas.
-While there’s not a lot of either sheen or shade, the combination of both against such a vibrant color creates a unique dynamic that makes this ink especially eye-catching, regardless of nib size.
+In both cursive and print writing, there’s some shading with a soft cut between lighter and deeper tones of the ink.
+There’s also a minor red sheen that you may notice around the edges of letters and where the ink pools the most, such as around shaded areas.
+While the sheen is red, it can look slightly purple when paired against the vibrant blue base color.
+It creates a unique dynamic that makes the ink especially eye-catching.

 Rhodia